wspectra/2-cub3D/README.md

 ✔️ cub3d
 This project is aim to understand how to implement your own game engine, using raycasting and this project is a part methodology learning students from 42 school (21 school in Moscow).
-Problem description:

 Description
 The goal of cub3d is to make something using raycasting (like Wolfenstein 3D).